Teknomancer/beezer/Docs/Structured_List.md

 7. The NULL parent directory entries that files that don't belong to any folder are handled separately.

-**NOTE** The ArchiveEntries list in Archiver is deleted after it is used by FillLists(), this is because it will hold duplicate entries.
+**NOTE:** The ArchiveEntries list in Archiver is deleted after it is used by FillLists(), this is because it will hold duplicate entries.
 Also while deleting items from archives, we update the fileList and folderList BLists of the Archiver class.